jellewie/Unity-Gnorts/README.md

-?Im not sure about this?
+?Im not sure about this option?

 MENU LAYOUT
 ====================